codegrits/CodeGRITS/docs/data.md

 **Comment**:

 - The `<mouses>` element records the mouse-related actions including pressing, releasing, clicking, moving, and dragging.
-The data including the timestamp, the path of the file, the x-coordinate, and the y-coordinate.
+The data includes the timestamp, the path of the file, the x-coordinate, and the y-coordinate.

 ---
 #### Mouse